girlsclub/SpaceGirlsNYC/Space Apps Collaborators and Special Offers/README.md

 # SpaceGirlsNYC - 2019 Collaborators and Special Offers
-Opportunities for participants (and winners!)
+Opportunities for participants of Space Apps 2019 (and winners!)

 ==============